 What matters is inside

 Because what matters is inside, the best embryos cannot always be detected upon simple visualization.
-In some cases it is necessary to analyse their chromosomal content using techniques such as the Preimplantation Genetic Diagnosis, which facilitate pregnancy upon detecting what embryos have the greatest chances of development.
+In some cases it is necessary to analyse their chromosomal content using techniques such as the Preimplantation Genetic Test, which facilitate pregnancy upon detecting what embryos have the greatest chances of development.

-What happens in Preimplantation Genetic Diagnosis?
+What happens in Preimplantation Genetic Test?

-How is PGD?
+How is PGT?

 - In Vitro Fertilisation to obtain embryos.